MarkPearl/Blog_BookReviews/_posts/2015-12-15-The-Software-Craftsman.md

 I've heard the word Software Craftsman thrown around for a couple of years.
 It's not what I would call a neutral term - I've seen some coments made about Software Craftmanship by some very knowledgable people that say it is not a good thing - that the title is for the exclusive few who feel they know better than everyone else - that many of the people that claim the title have lost touch with the real world and shipping to production.

-I then have to reconcile it with my own experiences.
-I've worked with many software developers over the years some good, some really bad.
-Many  of the best developers I have worked with have humbly taken on the title of software craftman.
+I then have to reconcile these views with my own experiences.
+I've worked with many software developers over the years - some good, some really bad.
+Some of the best developers I have worked with have humbly taken on the title of software craftsman.

 Which leads me to why I found so much value in this book.
 It helped solidify my understanding of what the word actually means - in essence to become a professional developer and have pride in your work.